tej787/yt-downloader/README.md

 This repository contains a simple YouTube downloader web application built using HTML, CSS, and JavaScript on the frontend, and Express and ytdl-core on the backend.
 Users can input a YouTube video URL, choose the desired video quality and format, and download the video.

+## Deployment

+The application is deployed and can be accessed at [https://youtube-downloader-xtdp.onrender.com/](https://youtube-downloader-xtdp.onrender.com/).

 ## Getting Started

 To run the application locally, follow these steps: